Logo for Vibrationdamage.com

 Companies or insurers facing possible damage claims will sometimes ask to perform measurements or "studies" at a home or building.
 Such studies may involve use of displacement gauges, strain gauges or inclinometers.
 Others may search for other kinds of evidence of "settling".
 The Vibration Measures chapter of the CVDG Pro has descriptions of these methods and their limitations.
 Although they can have some degree of value in some circumstances, these other types of studies address vibration effects on the structure.
 They do not determine ground vibration velocities, the standard by which probability of damage is judged, nor are they readily relatable to specific ground velocities.

 More often than not, such requested studies will have more to do with litigation defense than they do with avoiding, or finding out the cause of, damage.
 Furthermore, they have very little value without some pre-construction studies of the same types to ascertain the prior condition of the home for comparison.
 Sadly, most of these studies are carried out only after damage is reported, making scientific interpretation of them all but impossible.
 Only occasionally can they be a part of answering the question of the cause and timing of damage.
 They are never a good substitute for well-done vibration monitoring before and during the job.
-If these other types of measurements are proposed to you, make sure you understand what they can tell you about the damage and how they might be misused in responding to a legitimate damage claim - before you grant permission to perform them.
+If these other types of measurements are proposed to you, make sure you understand what they can tell you about the damage and how they might be misused in responding to a legitimate damage claim.
+Ask for a written explanation of what studies are proposed and what is expected to be learned from them - before you grant permission to perform them.

 Inspection Reports